c0deZ3R0/go-sync-kit/examples/quickstart/README.md

 # Quickstart Example

-This example demonstrates the minimal steps to get started with go-sync-kit:
+This example demonstrates the minimal steps to get started with go-sync-kit, following the *pull → resolve → push* flow described in the [Architecture Overview](../../docs/overview.md):

 1. **Define a custom event** implementing the Event interface
 2. **Store it locally** using an in-memory store